-The option is currently not supported for the extraction of cloud backups, which can only be extracted in full.
+- Some items are always extracted from the backup; see the descriptions of --src-entry for details. - The option is currently not supported for the extraction of cloud backups, which can only be extracted in full.

-The --dst-entry=path option, along with --src-entry=path option can be used to extract a single file or single directory into a user-specified file or directory respectively.
-If the --src-entry option is used, but --dst-entry option is omitted, then the selected file or directory is extracted to the same path in the local file system.
+The --dst-entry=path option, along with --src-entry=path option, can be used to extract files or directories into user-specified locations; see the description for the option for details.